WLAN-Pi/wlanpi-documentation/docs/packages.md

 # Packages

-The WLANPi image is supplied with a number of useful networking programs, utilties and scripts to help the WLAN professional out in the field.
+The WLANPi image is supplied with a number of useful networking programs, utilities and scripts to help the WLAN professional out in the field.

 An overview of each of these packages is provided in this section.